Egg Salad Recipe – with Healthy Option

 I eat them pretty much every day: fried, scrambled, hard boiled, deviled, or in an omelet, frittata, or quiche.
-I love them in a grain (Buddha) bowl.
+I love fried eggs in a grain (Buddha) bowl.
+And what’s potato salad without hard-boiled eggs?
 Eggs are definitely my go to breakfast, lunch, or dinner.

 Eggs keep well–they can hang out at least 3-5 weeks in the refrigerator.
 So no excuses for running out of eggs–keep a carton or two at all times and you’ll be prepared to make all kinds of yummy meals.
 No last minute thawing necessary, right?

 Eating eggs is healthy for you, too.
 According to WebMD, an egg has only 75 calories, but 7 grams of protein and only 5 grams of fat, along with iron, vitamins, minerals, and carotenoids.
 An egg contains a “powerhouse” of disease-fighting nutrients like lutein and zeaxanthin, both of which are really good for your eyes and skin.

 Make eggs your “bestie” too–I promise I won’t get jealous!
 You’ll love eating them in this egg salad recipe.
 This classic recipe is so simple: hard boiled eggs, chopped up, and mixed with mayo and Dijon.
 Eat egg salad on a sandwich or croissant, wrapped in a lettuce leaf, with crackers, or in a soft warm tortilla.

 There are tons of ways you can personalize this egg salad recipe to make it uniquely your own.
 Best friends forever!